 It’s estimated that 235,000 new cancer cases will be diagnosed this year, and about 1% of these are men.

 Breast cancer is usually detected when a mass or lump is found through a physical breast examination or as a result of an imaging test such as a mammogram.
 Most lumps aren’t cancerous, but further testing must be done to rule out cancer.

 - Change in shape or size of a breast

 - Puckering or dimpling of the skin on the breast

-Some women do have additional risks:
+Some women do have different risk profiles:

-- Caucasian and Jewish women have the highest incidence of breast cancer;
+- Caucasian and Jewish women have the highest incidence of breast cancer.

 - Asian women have the lowest risk of breast cancer.